aspose-words/Aspose.Words-Documentation/java/getting-started/platforms-and-interoperability/dotcms/export-to-word-plugin-for-dotcms/_index.md

 title: Export to Word Plugin for dotCMS – Aspose.Words for Java
 articleTitle: Export to Word Plugin for dotCMS
 linktitle: Export to Word Plugin for dotCMS
-description: "Export to Word Plugin for dotCMS."
+description: "Export to Word Plugin for dotCMS using Java."
 type: docs
 weight: 10
 url: /java/export-to-word-plugin-for-dotcms/